 If you have a little bit more money to play with, it might be worth taking a trip to Argentina to look at Pedro de la Vega.

 Plying his trade for Club Atletico Lanus, the teenager kicks FIFA 20 off with an initial rating of 70 – meaning he is already a decent addition for lower league teams.
 His 86 pace and 77 dribbling will be vital as you advance down the wings and, like Marin, De la Vega is capable of playing on either flank.
-With a potential of 88, De La Vega can become one of the best wingers in the game, so act early as he can be snapped up for around £3.7m – though his release clause isn’t much higher at £7m.
+With a potential of 88, De La Vega can become one of the best wingers in the game, so act early as he can be snapped up for around £5m

-Another solid wing option without breaking the bank is Brazilian winger Fernando, currently playing for Sporting CP in Portugal.
+Another solid wing option without breaking the bank is Brazilian winger Fernando, currently playing for Shakhtar Donetsk in Ukraine.

 The 20-year-old is 72-rated but has an electrifying pace of 86 and solid dribbling of 78, making him a danger on the left wing.
-His crossing isn’t too bad either, at 62, but that will only improve if he reaches his potential overall of 86.
-Fernando is only on loan from Shakhtar Donetsk in real life, on FIFA 20 Career Mode he counts as Sporting’s player, so can be bought in the first window for around £6.4m.
+His crossing isn’t too bad either, at 62, but that will only improve if he reaches his potential overall of 84.
+Fernando, who recently returned to Shakhtar Donetsk, can be bought for around £6m.